Last Updated on September 22, 2023 by SierraLivingConcepts

 Full beds are considered double beds, which means that 2 people should comfortably fit on them.
 With a full, each adult will get about 27” of personal space, which is the same width as a crib mattress.

 Full-sized beds are 54” x 75”.
 Since this is the same length as a twin bed, it still may be too short for adults.
 If you or your partner is larger than the average bear or you don’t enjoy cuddling every single night, you may want to consider a size upgrade.

 There’s a reason that the queen is the most popular bed on the market.
 Most couples can fit comfortably on this mattress, with 30” of personal space per person.
 They’re also less bulky than larger mattresses and fit comfortably in smaller homes.

 Queen-size beds are 60” x 80”.
 This means that if you’re tall, this is the option you’ll need to have sweet dreams without your feet dangling off of your mattress.

 The king is the widest bed you can find, which means maximum comfort and personal space for each person.
-If you push two twin XL beds together, you’ll have the same amount of space as you would on a single king mattress.
+If you push two twin XL beds together, you’ll have the same space as on a single king mattress.

 King-size beds are 76” x 80”.
-You’ll certainly give your home a royal upgrade by treating yourself to the giant bed you might not need but definitely deserve.
+You’ll certainly give your home a royal upgrade by treating yourself to the giant bed you might not need but deserve.
 I would suggest going for a black king bed to increase the aesthetic look of your bedroom.